ckormanyos/real-time-cpp/examples/chapter16_08/readme.md

 The individual states of the prime testing machine are serviced within the time slices of the multitasking scheduler.
-Representation of the 128-bit integers is in hexadecimal format on an LCD module havint width of 40 characters.
+Representation of the 128-bit integers is in hexadecimal format on an LCD module having width of 40 characters.

 The electronic subcircuit used for creating the random digitized noise is sketched below.